 About 1.7 million people in the United States suffer a traumatic brain injury (TBI) each year, according to the Centers for Disease Control and Prevention (CDC).
 From a medical perspective, a traumatic brain injury occurs when an external mechanical force causes the brain to not function correctly.

-If you think you may have a traumatic brain injury case, the attorneys at Goodin Abernathy LLP will speak to you.
+If you think you may have a traumatic brain injury case because of the negligence of another party, the attorneys at Goodin Abernathy LLP will be happy to speak with you.
 Call us today and schedule a free consultation.

 What causes a traumatic brain injury?

 Causes are varied.
 Falls are the leading cause of traumatic brain injuries, according to the CDC.
 Statistics indicate about 35 percent of all TBI’s result from a fall, especially among children and the elderly.
 Falls are responsible for half of all traumatic brain injuries to children under the age of 14 and for 61 percent of those to adults 65 and older.

 Vehicular accidents, personal assaults, blasts from explosions, combat injuries, construction accidents, and sports injuries are also common causes of traumatic brain injuries.